Organised crime in India: 1940s–1980s

+1980s–present

-D-Company is the organised crime group controlled by Dawood Ibrahim, which originated in Mumbai.
+D-Company is the organised crime group controlled by Dawood Ibrahim which originated in Mumbai.
 It has been argued that the D-Company is not a stereotypical organised crime cartel in the strict sense of the word, but rather a collusion of criminal terrorist groups based around Ibrahim's personal control and leadership.
-Ibrahim is currently on Interpol's wanted list for cheating, criminal conspiracy, and running an organised crime syndicate; and in 2008 he was number two on Forbes' list of The World's 10 Most Wanted.
+Ibrahim is currently on Interpol's wanted list for cheating, criminal conspiracy, and running an organised crime syndicate, and in 2008 he was number two on Forbes' list of The World's 10 Most Wanted.
 He is accused of heading an illegal empire against India and Indians.
-After the 1993 Bombay bombings, which Ibrahim allegedly organised and financed with Tiger Memon, both became India's most wanted men.
+After the 1993 Bombay bombings, which Ibrahim allegedly organised and financed with Tiger Memon, both men became part of India's most wanted.
 According to the United States Department of the Treasury, Ibrahim may have had ties with Osama bin Laden.
-Consequently, the United States declared Ibrahim a "Specially Designated Global Terrorist" in 2003 and pursued the matter before the United Nations, in an attempt to freeze his assets around the world and crack down on his operations.
-Indian and Russian intelligence agencies have pointed out Ibrahim's possible involvement in several other terror attacks, including the 2008 Mumbai attacks, as per Interpol.
-Ever since he took to hiding, his location has been frequently traced to Karachi, Pakistan, a claim which Pakistani authorities have denied.
+Consequently, the United States declared Ibrahim a "Specially Designated Global Terrorist" in 2003 and pursued the matter before the United Nations in an attempt to freeze his assets around the world and crack down on his operations.
+Indian and Russian intelligence agencies have pointed out Ibrahim's possible involvement in several other terror attacks, including the 2008 Mumbai attacks.
+Ever since he went into hiding, Ibrahim's location has been frequently traced to Karachi, Pakistan, a claim which Pakistani authorities have denied.

 Chotta Rajan is the boss of a major crime syndicate based in Mumbai.
 He was a former key aide and lieutenant of Dawood Ibrahim.
-Starting as a petty thief and bootlegger working for Rajan Nair, also known as Bada Rajan (Big Rajan), Chhota Rajan took over the reins of Bada Rajan's gang after Bada Rajan's murder.
+Starting as a petty thief and bootlegger working for Rajan Nair, also known as Bada Rajan (Big Rajan), Chota Rajan took the reins of Bada Rajan's gang after Bada Rajan's murder.
 Later, he was affiliated with and operated at the behest of Dawood in Mumbai and eventually fled India to Dubai in 1988.
-He is wanted for many criminal cases that include extortion, murder, smuggling, drug trafficking and film finance.
+He is wanted for many criminal cases that include extortion, murder, smuggling, drug trafficking, and film finance.
 His brother is said to produce films financed by Rajan.
-He is also wanted in 17 murder cases and several more attempted murders.
+He is wanted in 17 murder cases and several more attempted murders.
 Chhota Rajan was arrested in Bali by Indonesian police on 25 October 2015.
 He was extradited to India on 6 November after 27 years on the run and is currently awaiting trial in CBI custody.

 Arun Gawli's gang is based at Dagdi Chawl in Byculla, Mumbai.
-He started his criminal activities there and used the rooms there for keeping kidnapped persons, torturing them, extorting money from them and murdering them.
+Gawli started his criminal activities there and used the rooms there for keeping kidnapped persons, torturing them, extorting money from them, and murdering them.
 The police raided the premises several times and finally broke his operations.
 He has been arrested several times for criminal activities and detained for long periods during a trial.
 However, he could not be convicted in most of the cases as witnesses would not depose against him for fear.
-He was finally convicted for the murder of Shiv Sena leader Kamalakar Jamsandekar by a court in August 2012.
-Gawli and eleven others were found guilty of Jamsandekar's murder.
+He, along with eleven others, were finally convicted for the murder of Shiv Sena politician Kamalakar Jamsandekar by a court in August 2012.